Family and Consumer Sciences (FACS)

 FACS 4371.
 Nutrition Assessment.
 3 Hours.

 A study of nutrition assessment methods for determining nutrition diagnoses and care.
-Includes skills development in obtaining nutrition histories, anthropometric, and body composition data and performing nutrition-focused physical examinations.
+Skills development in obtaining nutrition histories, diet analysis, motivational interviewing, body composition and performing nutrition-focused physical examinations.
 Students will learn to develop nutrition prescriptions and counseling plans as well as documentation of nutrition care.
-Experiential learning including the use of simulation will be utilized.
+Experiential learning is utilized.
+Offered spring semesters.

 FACS 4372.
 Resource Management.
 3 Hours.